pippinbarr/cart263-2021/activities/raving-redactionist.md

 The final element we want to add is to allow the user to **re**redact the revealed parts of the text.
 We'll do this by having the user click on the elements to redact them.

+To do this it will be nice if all our secret spans share another class called `top-secret`, so in the HTML:

+1. Add a `top-secret` class to all the secret spans (note that to add multiple classes to an element in HTML you list the classes in the `class` attribute with spaces between them)

+We'll only use this class to help in jQuery, so we don't need any CSS).

 Back at the top of the program, before the `setInterval()`:

-1. Add a `click` event listener to all the `span` elements on the page which calls a function called `redact()`
+1. Add a `click` event listener to all the `.top-secret` elements on the page which calls a function called `redact()`
 2. Define the `redact()` function, in it:
   * Remove the `revealed` class from the current element
   * Add the `redacted` class to the current element

 Now when a secret is revealed, the user can click on the revealed text and it will be hidden again.
 The nation is safe!
-But then it might be revealed again!
+But then it might be revealed again randomly!
 We are at war!
 But then you can hide it again, so it's okay.
 But then...!

 ---

 ## 5. Improve the program